 11. Train some of your better negotiators to be pricing champions.
 Let’s face it, not everybody can be a star fee negotiator.
 But if you had one or two champions, you could strengthen your negotiations and improve margins substantially.
 Plus, what about capturing their approach as ‘knowhow’ and train others to replicate their approach.

-12. Consider ways of measuring, incentivising and rewarding partners who negotiate well on fees.
+12. Consider ways of measuring, incentivising and rewarding people who negotiate well on fees.
 This approach usually gets any issue more attention and improves performance!

 13. Avoid negotiating in the mindset of either friend or adversary – see it as joint problem solving.

 14. Avoid focusing on their stated positions – find out their underlying need and focus on that.
-Two people arguing over having the last orange can be avoided if they each realise one wants the juice to drink and the other wants the peel to make a cake.
+The situation in which two people are arguing over having the last orange can be avoided if they each realise one wants the juice to drink and the other wants the peel to make a cake.

 16. Avoid digging in with too strong a position too early on – explain your underlying needs and explore the options, perhaps by jointly brainstorming, for a win-win first.

-17. Acknowledge any emotions on their side – if there’s been an ‘incident’ or misunderstanding and the client is feeling annoyed, let them let off any steam and avoid over-reacting on your side.
+17. Acknowledge any emotions on their side – if there’s been an ‘incident’ or misunderstanding and the client is feeling annoyed, allow them to let off any steam and avoid over-reacting on your side.
 Return to the negotiating process when everyone is in a calm place.

 Negotiating about fees is not a comfortable process for most of us.
 It will take practice and a mindset of learning from your experience.